fmhy/edit/posts/new-site.md

 ### New URL: https://fmhy.net/

-:::info Old frontend
+:::info Old Frontend
 You can use https://old.fmhy.net if you'd like to use the original version.
 :::

 Hey everyone, just wanted to let you all know that we're finally done with the